pkwlo/pkwlo/README.md

 ## Hello world!
-I am a BCIT Computer Systems Technology CO-OP student in year 1.
-I am currently working on balancing school, personal projects, and a co-op job.
-Feel free to connect with me by email or linkedin :)
+I am a BCIT Computer Systems Technology student in year 2.
+I am currently working on balancing school, personal projects, and a part-time job.
+Feel free to connect with me by email or linkedin. :)

 <!--
 **pkwlo/pkwlo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.